chentuochao/Mem-alpha-audio/doc/probe_ablation_results.md

   questions during construction: BG-SNR5 x4 has 51.2% memory loss, and interfering-SNR5
   x4 has 53.3%.
 - Retrieval commonly removes another 10–18 percentage points between C and S.
+- Content QA is consistently easier than Named Attribution QA.
+Under clean audio, E2E is 79.3% for content versus 64.2% for attribution; under interfering-SNR5 x4, it is 39.9% versus 24.7%.

 ## Group 2 — Season01 pipeline ablation